Barry25000/PWA_Text_Editor/README.md

 ## Description

-text editor that runs in the browser.
+Text editor that runs in the browser.

 ## Table of Contents